 Hamilton said he doesn’t think the Schumacher name will be a burden on the youngster’s rising career.

-“There will 100 percent be a Schumacher back in F1, partly because of the name but secondly because he’s doing a good job,” Hamilton at the U.S. Grand Prix, where he has a chance to clinch his fifth championship this weekend in Texas.
+“There will 100 percent be a Schumacher back in F1, partly because of the name but secondly because he’s doing a good job,” Hamilton said at the U.S. Grand Prix.

 Mick Schumacher won eight of the last 15 races in F3 this season and said this week he will announce his future race plans soon.